 I’ve already covered some ideas for decorating a Peloton room–aka my blog post on Peloton instructor quotes.
 Therefore, I thought it was high time to do a blog post devoted entirely to Peloton room ideas.

 In this post not only will I offer you ideas on where to put your Peloton in your home or apartment, but where not to put the bike.
-I’ll address how much space you need for a Peloton bike–and a Peloton Tread–so, if you’re waiting for delivery of the new Peloton Bike+ or the original cycle, you can measure out where the best place to put it will be.
+In addition, I’ll address how much space you need for a Peloton bike–and a Peloton Tread–so, if you’re waiting for delivery of the new Peloton Bike+ or the original cycle, you can measure out where the best place to put it will be.
+Finally, I will offer some decorating ideas, too.

 Peloton workout room ideas